Tokap/jsonsql/README.md

 - `get_by_param` -> takes 4 parameters: a search key (i.e 'name'), a search value (i.e. 'bob'), and a table as &str + a pool connection.
 - `get_by_two_params` -> takes 4 parameters: two key/value tuples of &str, a table as &str + a pool connection.
 - `get_json_by_id` -> a common query request.
 It takes 3 parameters - the id and table as &str + a pool connection.
-- `get_by_raw` -> takes a raw MySQL Select statement ( as a String ) and a pool connection.
+- `get_by_raw` -> takes a raw MySQL Select statement as a String + a pool connection.
 Executes the raw statement assuming proper syntax.

 **Get By Param:**
 ```rust